 Note that empty space is inserted in the module before CSECTB.
-This is done to ensure page alignment for CSECTB as specified by the "(P)" operand on the ORDER control statement (this is discussed in "Aligning sections or named common areas on page boundaries" on page 62).
+This is done to ensure page alignment for CSECTB as specified by the "(P)" operand on the ORDER control statement (this is discussed in "Aligning sections or named common areas on page boundaries").

-See "ORDER statement" on page 117 for specific information on using the ORDER statement.
+See "ORDER statement" on page 127 for specific information on using the ORDER statement.